onflapp/LinCastorBrowserPlugins/README.md

 1. download zip archive and unzip it into a directory
 2. open scripts folder
 3. copy contents of the zip archive to the scripts folder

-## Working with selected text:

-### AppleDictionary.scpt

-Open selected text in Apple Directory app

-### AppleMaps.scpt

-Open selected text in Apple Maps

-### DocumentBrowser.scpt

-Search selected text in Google and opens the result in a web panel